Hello, podcast guest!

 2: MICROPHONE

 Use an external microphone if you have one.
-If you don't have an external microphone, use a headset, or your iPhone earbuds.
-If you don't have those either, you can use your computer's built-in microphone — but that should be a last resort, as the sound quality will be poor.
+If you don't have an external microphone, use a headset, AirPods, or phone earbuds.
+If you don't have those either, you can use your computer or phone's built-in microphone as a last resort, but the sound quality won't be as good.

 If you expect to appear on even a couple of podcasts per year, it's worth buying a microphone.
-You don't have to spend a fortune; you'll be amazed how much even a basic $50 model improves your sound quality.
+You don't have to spend a lot; you'll be amazed how much even a basic $50 model immediately improves your sound quality.

 3: HEADPHONES

 Wear headphones or earbuds of some kind during the call.
-This may mean you hear yourself as you talk — which can be a bit weird at first!
-But you'll quickly get used to it.
-Wearing headphones makes your audio ‘clean’, as your microphone won't accidentally pick up the host's voice when they speak.
+This may mean you hear yourself as you talk, which can be a bit weird at first!
+But you'll quickly get used to it, and it's worth it for the improvement in sound quality.

 Recording the call

 First, you only need to record your side of the conversation.
 Your host will take care of everything else.
 All you have to do is set up your microphone to record your own voice to an audio file.
-When the call is finished, your host will ask you to send them that file (probably using Dropbox), and then they'll edit everything together so it sounds like you're having a conversation in the same room.
+When the call is finished, your host will ask you to send them that file (probably using a service like Dropbox) and then they'll edit everything together so it sounds like you're having a conversation in the same room.

 If you're a Mac user, good news: you can use the built-in QuickTime Player app to record yourself.
 Watch this video to see how: